Ghalbeyou/Purple-Vision-Discord-Theme/README.md

 Contributions to the Purple Vision theme are welcome!
 If you have any improvements, bug fixes, or new feature suggestions, please open an issue or submit a pull request.
 Let's collaborate to make the theme even better!

-## License

-This project is licensed under the [MIT License](LICENSE), allowing you to use, modify, and distribute the theme.
-However, please note that this theme is provided as-is, and the developers are not responsible for any issues or consequences that may arise from its usage.

 ## Screenshots